-Bottom line: As long as your salmon is from a true wild-caught source, then it is one of the best sources of Omega-3’s that there is.
-Plus it is an amazing powerhouse of many other vitamins and minerals.
+Bottom line: As long as your salmon is from a true wild-caught source, it is one of the best sources of omega-3s there is.
+Plus, it is an amazing powerhouse of many other vitamins and minerals.

 How to Shop for Salmon

-It is important when shopping for salmon that you also pick a good fresh fish.
-It is always good to ask your fishmonger when they got the fish in or even find out when they get their fish in advance, before you go shopping for it.
+It’s important when shopping for salmon that you also pick a good, fresh fish.
+You should ask your fishmonger when they got the fish in or even find out when they get their fish in advance before you go shopping.
 Some things to look for are: